Dear friends and biodiversity enthusiasts

-This year we offer online workshops on the International Barcode Platform BOLD for the first time.
+We again offer online workshops on the International Barcode Platform BOLD and the handling of DNA barcoding data.
 The course is open to everyone – inexperienced as well as advanced DNA barcoders learn and practice handling sequence data on BOLD, performing the analyzes themselves and understanding them better.
 This is how your own BioBlitz data should offer its secrets!
-If you are interested, please send an email to firstname.lastname@example.org.
+If you are interested, please send an email to email@example.com.

 Further information can be found here:

 - collect their organism group